Social entrepreneurship: Modern definition

 Social entrepreneurship in modern society offers an altruistic form of entrepreneurship that focuses on the benefits that society may reap.
+Entrepreneurship becomes a social endeavor when it transforms social capital in a way that affects society positively.
 If a person's behaviour or motives are altruistic, they show concern for the happiness and welfare of other people rather than for themselves.

-Simply put, entrepreneurship becomes a social endeavor when it transforms social capital in a way that affects society positively.
-It is viewed as advantageous because the success of social entrepreneurship depends on many factors related to social impact that traditional corporate businesses do not prioritize.
+Social entrepreneurship is viewed as advantageous because the success of social entrepreneurship depends on many factors related to social impact that traditional corporate businesses do not prioritize.
 Social entrepreneurs recognize immediate social problems, but also seek to understand the broader context of an issue that crosses disciplines, fields, and theories.
 Gaining a larger understanding of how an issue relates to society allows social entrepreneurs to develop innovative solutions and mobilize available resources to affect the greater global society.
 Unlike traditional corporate businesses, social entrepreneurship ventures focus on maximizing gains in social satisfaction, rather than maximizing profit gains.
 Both private and public agencies worldwide have had billion-dollar initiatives to empower deprived communities and individuals.
 Such support from organizations in society, such as government-aid agencies or private firms, may catalyze innovative ideas to reach a larger audience.

-Prominent individuals associated with social entrepreneurship include Pakistani Akhter Hameed Khan and Bangladeshi Muhammad Yunus, a leader of social entrepreneurship in South Asia.
+Prominent individuals associated with social entrepreneurship include Indian Ranjan Mistry, Pakistani Akhter Hameed Khan and Bangladeshi Muhammad Yunus, a leader of social entrepreneurship in South Asia.
 Yunus was the founder of Grameen Bank, which pioneered the concept of microcredit for supporting innovators in multiple developing countries in Asia, Africa, and Latin America.
 He received a Nobel Peace Prize for his efforts.
 Others, such as former Indianapolis mayor Stephen Goldsmith, addressed social efforts on a local level by using the private sector to provide city services.